City/Town: • Birmingham |

 Ensley High School

-Ensley High School was founded in 1901 to serve the Ensley neighborhood of Birmingham, which was centered around major plants operated by U.S. Steel and the American Cast Iron Pipe Company.
-Classes were first held at the old Bush School before 1908 when a newer building designed by David O. Whilldin was constructed.
-Whilldin was responsible for designing other notable Birmingham landmarks such as Legion Field and the Thomas Jefferson Hotel.
+Ensley High School was founded in 1901 to serve the Ensley neighborhood of Birmingham, centered around major plants operated by U.S. Steel and the American Cast Iron Pipe Company.
+Classes were first held at the old Bush School before 1908, when a newer building designed by David O. Whilldin was completed in 1910.
+Whilldin was responsible for designing notable Birmingham landmarks such as Legion Field and the Thomas Jefferson Hotel.
 When Ensley was annexed into the city of Birmingham, the high school was absorbed into the city’s school system.

 Great Depression

-The Great Depression hit Birmingham harder than any other city and hit Ensley harder than the rest of Birmingham as the community’s economy depended heavily on the demand for steel and iron.
-In 1936, over a hundred students at Ensley High School contracted food poisoning which was traced back to cream puffs purchased from a local bakery.
+The Great Depression hit Birmingham harder than any other city and Ensley harder than the rest of Birmingham, as the community’s economy depended heavily on the demand for steel and iron.
+In 1936, over a hundred students at Ensley High School contracted food poisoning, which was traced back to cream puffs purchased from a local bakery.
 The Jefferson County Department of Health, which was unable to make inspections due to the Depression, found the conditions in the bakery to be filthy.

 Decline of the community of Ensley

-The community was reinvigorated during World War II, but its decline began soon after the war as workers began moving away from Ensley to the suburbs as they were able to afford homes and automobiles to get to work.
+The community was reinvigorated during World War II, but its decline began soon after the war.
+Workers began moving away from Ensley to the suburbs because they could afford homes and automobiles to get to work.
 U.S. Steel also began focusing its operations at the Fairfield Works, eventually shutting down the steelworks in Ensley between 1975 and 1979.
 In 1970, Ensley had a population of nearly 19,000.
 By 1990, the population had declined to about 6,000.

 Closure of Ensley High School

-Ensley High School was an all-white school until September 1964 when the school was integrated, thankfully without any major incidents.
-The student body shifted to primarily African-American by the mid-1970s due to the major loss of the steelworks, and persistent racism and segregation in the Birmingham area.
+Ensley High School was an all-white school until September 1964, when the school was integrated, thankfully without any major incidents.
+The student body shifted to primarily African-American by the mid-1970s due to the major loss of the steelworks and persistent racism and segregation in the Birmingham area.
 It became the site of gang-related violence, one incident occurring in 1994 when a 15-year-old boy was shot in the chest outside the band room during lunch.
 In later years, Ensley High School was repositioned as a magnet school but closed in 2006 due to the diminishing school population.
-In Fall 2006, Ensley students were merged into the newly-built Jackson-Olin High School.
+In the Fall of 2006, Ensley students were merged into the newly built Jackson-Olin High School.

 Demolition